 Once you download the app, open it, you will see the following screen.
 Tap on OK, I UNDERSTAND

 Select the files you would like to convert.
-You can choose files that are stored in your phones’ memory, Gmail attachments or files from previously mentioned cloud services.
+You can choose files from your phones’ memory, Gmail attachments or files from previously mentioned cloud services.

 Another option is to use a built-in document scanner in order to quickly scan your images.
 To get the best possible result, we advise you to scan documents on a flat surface, without any visible background and in a good light.

 If you are not satisfied with the image you took, you have an option to crop or rotate it.
-Once you are finished with your editing, simply tap the “Convert” button.
+Once you finish all your editing, simply tap the “Convert” button.

 Just wait for the file to convert and you are done!
 Now you can open it in the text editing app of your choice like MS Word and start editing.